kaustubha011110/Kaustubha/README.md

    `bigquery-public-data.world_bank_health_population.health_nutrition_population`
 - GROUP BY
   - country_name
+- LIMIT
+  - 10
-# 7. Find the countries with Highest Population and limit it to 10
+# 7. Find the countries with Highest Population, limit it to 10 and arrange it in descending order
 - SELECT
   - country_name,
   MAX(value) as Highest_Population